bloominstituteoftechnology/Cypress-Testing/ReadMe.md

 - [ ] Install Cypress with npm.
       `npm install cypress --save-dev`
 - [ ] run `npx cypress open`, After a moment, the Cypress Test Runner will launch.
-- [ ] Assuming you’ve successfully installed the Test Runner and opened the Cypress app, now it’s time to write our first test.
-We’re going to:
-      1.) in your code editor locate the integration folder at cypress/integration 2.)
-Create a form_test.js file.
+- [ ]  Locate the integration folder at cypress/integration in your code editor
+- [ ]  Create a form_test.js file.
-      2.)
-Watch the Cypress Test Runner update the list of specs.
+- [ ]  Watch the Cypress Test Runner update the list of specs.
-      *Add image here*
-      3.)
-Launch Cypress in interactive mode.
+- [ ] Launch Cypress in interactive mode.
-      *Add image here*

-**Note**
+*Note:*
 You will see an error that says "No tests found in your file:" with your particular file path.
 This is because we have not written any tests yet.
 Now you will start writing tests.

 ### Step 2: Write and Run Tests

 In order to complete this challenge you will need to write and run the following tests.
 They do *not* need to pass, so long as the reasons they are failing is legitimate.

+Set up tests that will...

-- [ ]  Set up a test that will get the `Name` input and type a name in it.
+- [ ]  Get the `Name` input and type a name in it.
-- [ ]  Use an assertion to check if the text inputed contains the name you provided (Hint: use the .should assertion)
+- [ ]  Use an assertion to check if the text inputted contains the name you provided (Hint: use the .should assertion)
-- [ ]  Set up a test that will get the `Email` input and type an email address in it.
+- [ ]  Get the `Email` input and type an email address in it
-- [ ]  Set up a test that will get the `password` input and type a password in it.
+- [ ] Get the `password` input and type a password in it
 - [ ]  Set up a test that will check to see if a user can check the terms of service box
-- [ ]  Set up a test that will check to see if a user can submit the form data
+- [ ] Check to see if a user can submit the form data
-- [ ]  Set up a test that will check for form validation if an input is left empty
+- [ ] Check for form validation if an input is left empty

-Whatever manner most effectively communicates the information (consider whether a specific sequence is required or if illustrating a clear visual hierarchy would be beneficial).

 ### Step 3: Stretch Goals